Have You Been Diagnosed with Cancer After Taking Zantac?

 At this time, there have been no settlements or jury verdicts involving Zantac and its cancer causing properties.
 In February 2020, Multidistrict Litigation ordered that all Zantac cases be centralized and consolidated in the U.S. District Court for the Southern District of Florida where the litigation will be overseen by U.S. District Judge Robin L. Rosenburg during coordinated discovery and pre-trial proceedings.

 If you or a loved one has developed colon cancer, liver cancer, cancer of the uterus, rectal cancer, stomach cancer, kidney cancer, esophageal cancer, pancreatic cancer, or bladder cancer and believe that use of Zantac may be responsible call us today.
 We will examine you case for free and at no obligation to you and help you determine whether you have a claim.
 The call, consultation, and information are no-obligation and completely confidential.
-Our RI Zantac lawyers work with and among some of the most regarded legal professionals in the industry all in the interest of getting you everything you deserve.
+Our RI Zantac cancer law firm works with and among some of the most regarded legal professionals in the industry all in the interest of getting you everything you deserve.

 “Attorney Parrillo listened with compassion.
 He outlined and explained each step of the legal process in way that was easy to understand.
 He was very generous with his time and took a genuine interest in my case.”